CodingItWrong/rtl-exercises/README.md

 # Designing Effective Tests with React Testing Library - Exercises

-The exercise repository used in the ["Designing Effective Tests with React Testing Library"](https://codingitwrong.com/workshops/rtl-berlin) workshop at React Day Berlin 2022.
+The exercise repository used in the ["Designing Effective Tests with React Testing Library"](https://codingitwrong.com/workshops/rtl-summit) workshop at React Summit 2023.

-This branch is the starting state of the exercises.
+The `main` branch is the starting state of the exercises.
 Solutions are available on the `solution` branch.

 ## Requirements